 In this guide we show you some quick and easy ways to protect troubled spots like using a ceramic tile to cover an area until you can refocus attention on a more suitable alternative.

 We also show you how to add permanent types of protection such as plastic corner guards and how to stop wooden steps getting chewed and how bitter spray can be used to help tackle this problem.

 If you bunny is a bit of a chewer then here is everything you need to know to stop the chewing damage.

-Problems spots where your bunny has chewing your baseboards can pop up anywhere especially around door frames or areas where you bunny likes to sit along the edge of the room.
-As soon as you notice a spot developing its best to try and stop it as quickly as you can.
+Problems spots where your bunny has chewed your baseboards can pop up anywhere especially around door frames or areas where you bunny sits.

 If you want to make sure your baseboards will not be chewed it's best to try and protect them permanently with something chew proof.

-Bitter sprays can be a helpful if you are battling to stop your bunny chewing your baseboards but don't expect this to stop the problem in itself as you may find your bunny more than prepared to put up with a bad taste.
-As always, a combination of bunny proofing which this can be a part of will prove most effective.
+Bitter sprays can be helpful if you are battling to stop your bunny chewing your baseboards but don't expect this to stop the problem in itself as you may find your bunny more than prepared to put up with a bad taste.

-Avoid homemade remedies such that may be suggested to you such as perfume or chilly oil or soap as these can be harmful to your bunny and instead use a product designed for bunnies.
-We would also avoid remedies such as double-sided sticky tape that could get stuck in your bunnies fur or cause problems if eaten.
+Avoid homemade remedies that may be suggested to you such as perfume or chilly oil or soap as these can be harmful to your bunny and instead use a product designed for bunnies.

-Baseboards are not only made of soft wood with easy to nibble corners they also lie at just the right height for your rabbit to take an easy interesting them so unfortunately, they often end up on the menu.
+Baseboards are not only made of soft wood with easy to nibble corners they also lie at just the right height for your rabbit to stubble into so unfortunately, they often end up on the menu.